How to Shift Your Mindset to Dramatically Improve Your Life

 The idea is to accept responsibility for everything in your life.
 Now obviously if someone wronged you or you experienced trauma, that isn’t your fault.
 What is your “fault” (or responsibility) is the way you choose to respond.

-By deciding that all hardships and opportunities that come to you are a result of your actions, you find freedom in knowing that your life is in your hands.
+By deciding that all hardships and opportunities that come to you are a result of your actions, or at the very least are now your responsibility to deal with, you can find freedom in knowing that your life is in your hands.

 Mindset shift exercise